 Location: on the 2nd floor (where the monorail is) of The Grand Floridian

-There are lots of restaurants and places to buy drinks in Downtown Disney.
+There are lots of restaurants and places to buy drinks in Disney Springs.

 Try Raglan Road Irish Pub for great beers or Paradiso 37 for 37 varieties of tequila.